Yashtated/Healthcare-Price-Transparency/README.md

 - **Raw Data Files (CSV/JSON):** Healthcare pricing data files are uploaded by users or automated sources.
 - **Bronze Blob Storage:** Raw files are stored in the `bronze` container.
-- **Bronze-to-Silver Azure Function:** Triggered by new uploads, this function cleans and transforms the data, outputting standardized files.
+- **Data Processing Azure Function:** Triggered by new uploads, this function cleans and transforms the data, outputting standardized files.
 - **Silver Blob Storage:** Cleaned data is stored in the `silver` container.
-- **Silver-to-Gold Azure Function:** Triggered by new files in `silver`, this function maps data to dimension tables and loads it into the SQL database, ensuring no duplicates.
+- **Database Loading Azure Function:** Triggered by new files in `silver`, this function maps data to dimension tables and loads it into the SQL database, ensuring no duplicates.
 - **SQL Database:** Stores all processed and relationally mapped pricing data, ready for querying.
 - **Webpage Frontend:** Connects to the SQL database and provides a user interface for searching, viewing, and analyzing the data.